adminbandit1/569092/Building-the-extension-on-Windows.md

 installing the dependencies, and building the extension.

-Open the console as the current user, build the extension for the intended browsers.
+Open the console as the current user, build the extension for the intended browser.

 ```shell
 # clone repository (replace <version>)